-The next curiosity is the long time behaviour of such solutions.
-In \citep{Sbierski:2013mva}, Sbierski adopts the energy method of Morawetz \citep{Morawetz:1968} in order to study the Gaussian solutions of the scalar wave eq.~(\ref{eq:scalar wave equation}).
-In our view, this is not a good starting point to estimate the Gaussian wave solutions of an electromagnetic field in general spacetimes due to the absence of the Ricci term and the scalar nature of the equation as opposed to Maxwell's equation in (\ref{eq:Maxwel_w_Vector_potential}).
+The next curiosity is the long time behavior of such solutions.
+In \cite{Sbierski:2013mva}, Sbierski adapts the energy method of Morawetz \cite{Morawetz:1968} in order to study the Gaussian solutions of the scalar wave equation.
+In our view, this is a restricted starting point to estimate the Gaussian wave solutions of an electromagnetic field in general spacetimes due to the absence of the Ricci term and the scalar nature of the equation as opposed to Maxwell's equation, (\ref{eq:Maxwel_w_Vector_potential}).
 Nevertheless, an energy function is assigned to the Gaussian wave packets via,

-where $\tensor{T}{_\mu_\nu}$ is the stress--energy tensor of the field in question, $\vec{u}$ is the observer 4--velocity, $\Sigma$ corresponds to the spacelike hypersurfaces and $\vec{n}$ is its normal vector.
+where $\tensor{T}{_\mu_\nu}$ is the stress-energy tensor of the field in question, $\vec{u}$ is the observer 4-velocity, $\Sigma$ corresponds to the spacelike hypersurfaces and $\vec{n}$ is its normal vector.
 Clearly, this method requires the global hyperbolicity of the underlying spacetime.
 This is typical for many studies of partial differential equations defined on Lorentzian manifolds due to its relation to the Cauchy problem.
-Then, \textit{approximate} Gaussian solutions of the wave equation is defined through the so--called energy function in eq.~(\ref{eq:Energy_function_Sbierski}).
-For Gaussian wave packets, $E \approx \inner{\vec{u},\vec{k}}$ holds in some neighbourhood of the null geodesics where ${\rm{Im}\gamma}\cap \Sigma$ \citep{Sbierski:2013mva}.
-Here, we use $\vec{k}$ to indicate the tangent vector of the null vector in question.
+Then, \textit{approximate} Gaussian solutions of the wave equation is defined through the so-called energy function in (\ref{eq:Energy_function_Sbierski}).
+For Gaussian wave packets, $E \approx \inner{\vec{u},\vec{k}}$ holds in some neighborhood of the null geodesics where ${\rm{Im}\gamma}\cap \Sigma$ \cite{Sbierski:2013mva}.
+Here, we use $\vec{k}$ to indicate the tangent vector of the null curve in question.
 In that case, the energy function, $E$, of the field is expected to remain in some relatively compact region of space similar to, for example, trapped surfaces or photon spheres of black holes in some finite time.
-Note that local conservation of the photon flux density in eq.~(\ref{eq:conserv_photon_flux_density}) is \textit{approximately} satisfied in that case.
+Note that local conservation of the photon flux density in (\ref{eq:conserv_photon_flux_density}) is \textit{approximately} satisfied in that case.